anjana-474/Car-Price-Prediction/README.md

 # Model Training

-Utilize the linear regression algorithm to train the model on the training data.
+Utilize the linear regression algorithm to train the model on the training data. <br>
 The model learns the relationship between the features and the selling price.

 # Evaluation